hydephp/develop/docs/getting-started/architecture-concepts.md

 | `resources/assets`           | Location for Laravel Mix source files (optional)            |
 | `resources/views/components` | Location for Blade components (optional)                    |

+## Page Types

+All pages in HydePHP are internally represented by a page object.
+The object instance contains all the data HydePHP has parsed and discovered.

+The page classes are very important, as they act as a blueprints, defining information for the framework to parse a file and generate relevant data.
+HydePHP ships with a few different page types.
+Each page type is defined as its own page class; all of which extend the base HydePage class.

 ## File Autodiscovery

 Content files, meaning source Markdown and Blade files, are automatically discovered by Hyde and compiled to HTML when